MelindaCardenas/At-Home-Together/README.md

 * (5 points) Integrate user authentication
     * I'm going to be using passport for user authentication
-    * when user comes to the website, they're brought to the home page.
-If they are logged in already, it will look like the home page photo attached above.
-If they are not logged in, they will be brought to a login page where they can also make an account.
+    * user has option to register. user + their info (hashed) is saved into an array. they then have the option to log in and ideally will be told if there was an error.

 * (3 points) Perform client side form validation using JavaScript library (https://validatejs.org/)
     * errors integrated into the DOM w/ error messages